chainstacklabs/fabric-bootcamp-chaincode/README.md

 ### Set up your environment (required)

-From the project root directory, run `sudo bash downloadPeerBinary.sh` to download the Hyperledger Fabric peer binaries.
-Note that this might take some time.
+From the project root directory, download the Hyperledger Fabric peer binaries by running:

+* Linux `sudo bash downloadPeerBinary.sh linux`
+* macOS `sudo bash downloadPeerBinary.sh`

+Note that downloading the binaries will take some time.

 In the `webapp/server/.env` file, replace the `ORDERER_NAME`, `PEER_NAME`, and `MSP_ID` variables with: